LM-Ince/lab-website-ince/_members/Anusha.md

 #   github: anne-chovie
 ---

-Anusha Dabak is an sophomore majoring in neuroscience in the Polymathic Scholars honors program and minoring in studio art.
+Anusha Dabak is a junior majoring in Neuroscience in the Polymathic Scholars honors program.

-Outside of research, she enjoys painting, running, baking/cooking, and playing soccer.
+Outside of research, she enjoys painting, running, baking/cooking, and hiking.